RISC-V ISA Peculiarities

 Perhaps the primary choice you will need to be aware of when

-compiling for your RISC-V processor is its word size, which is
+compiling for your RISC-V processor is its word size, which is 32 bits

-32 bits for RV32 processors and 64 bits for RV64 processors.
+for RV32 processors and 64 bits for RV64 processors.
+There is work in

-There is work in progress to define RV128, but since it’s not
+progress to define RV128, but since it’s not official yet, we will limit

-official yet, we will limit ourselves to RV32 and RV64.
-The word
+ourselves to RV32 and RV64.
+The word size determines both the sizes of

-When it comes to instructions, RV32’s instructions are limited
+addresses as well as data.
+When it comes to instructions, RV32’s

-instructions with a few more that let you operate on 64 bits.
-In
+extends RV32’s instructions with a few more that let you

-other words, you can use instructions from RV32 on RV64
+operate on 64 bits.
+In other words, you can use instructions from RV32

-processors, but not the other way around.
+on RV64 processors, but not the other way around.
 Both RV32 and RV64

-support 32 registers, but their width, of course, varies between
+support 32 registers, but their width, of course, varies between 32 bits

-32 bits and 64 bits.
-When you invoke the LLVM backend, you will
+and 64 bits.
+When you invoke the LLVM backend, you will need to make the

-need to make the choice early to specify the target triple as
+choice early to specify the target triple as either riscv32

 or riscv64